Why does reward and recognition matter?

 If you compliment your staff on every single thing they do, your praise will deplete in meaning and become slightly redundant.

-It’s fine to let Sandra know she makes a fine cup of tea, but this isn’t worthy of a promotion.
+It’s fine to let Sandra know she makes a fine cup of tea, but recognition means more when it stems from something you really value.
 Make sure that you praise your staff enough that it’s doing their work justice, but not so much that your compliments seem hollow.

 3. Have something to work for